 - cooperation with partners from the socio-economic sector, with the aim of developing opportunities for future internships;

 - cooperation between Flemish university(ies) and university (ies) of applied sciences (and arts);

 - the organisation of at least one teaching module/activity which concentrates on topics related to the Dutch language and Flemish culture (in the programme or in the organisation of extra-curricular activities);

 - the use of interactive work forms with active participation of students.

-Selected summer courses which would normally take place in the academic year 2019-2020 and which have been postponed to the academic year 2020-2021 due to the COVID-19 pandemic will retain their selection and their maximum number of extensions.
-The organisers concerned must inform the VLUHR of their plans to organise their summer course, edition 2021, by submitting the application for extension, including the provisional programme (physical or virtual) and the budget, before 2 March 2021.
+Selected summer courses which would normally take place in the academic year 2020-2021 and which have been postponed to the academic year 2021-2022 due to the COVID-19 pandemic will retain their selection and their maximum number of extensions, after positive evaluation by VLUHR.
+The organisers concerned must inform VLUHR of their plans to organise their summer course, edition 2023, by submitting the application for extension, including the provisional programme (physical or virtual) and the budget, before January 15, 2023.